Phuket’s Blooming Tourism

 - 85% occupation rate in high season, and 72% per year (C9 hotel works)

-Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investment to own a property.
-This is the case of apartments.
-Regarding the Villas, it is also possible to become an owner through other means such as the establishment of a Real Estate Company (SCI).
+Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investors to own a property.
+This is the case of apartments in condominiums.
+Regarding the Villas, it is also possible to become an owner through other means such as a real estate company set up.

-It is also possible to have a long term 30 year, twice renewable lease, summing up to 90 years in total.
-This lease is registered in the land registry so the owner won’t be able to evict you under any circumstances.
-That being said renewal can be complicated in time, so it’s safer to bear in mind the use of the property for the 30 years’ period for sure.
+It is also possible to have a long term lease of 30 years.
+This lease is registered at land department so the owner won’t be able to evict you under any circumstances.
+You can sublease the property and used it as you wish, you have full rights.